The Art of

 The Chinese Pillar

-Chinese business culture in Malaysia is pragmatic and network-focused (Guanxi).
-Hard work and economic success are powerful drivers.
+Chinese business culture in Malaysia is pragmatic and built around networks (Guanxi).
+Hard work and economic success are powerful driving forces.

 - • Confucianism and Taoism